floesche/neuView/docs/implementation/NEURON_SEARCH_IMPLEMENTATION.md

 ### 1. Automatic Generation
 - No manual intervention required
-- Updates automatically when `create-index` is run
+- Updates automatically when `create-list` is run
 - Reflects current state of HTML files in output directory

 ### 2. Intelligent Navigation